nate-fidalgo/MathComputations/Primes/PrimeFactorization/b-smooth/Readme.md

 This code is to compute b-smooth numbers and factor bases.
-Use
+<br> Example below of code.
+Class use are just P class and FactorBases so copy, them compile them, and use to your liking
 <pre>
 <code>